On this page

 For centuries Scotland has been a hot-bed of ideas, innovation, creativity, and dreams.

-Why did the works of Walter Scott and Robert Burns delight readers round the globe?
-Why is our traditional clothing, food and drink so widely known?
+Why did readers round the globe take so much delight in the works of Robert Burns and Walter Scott?
+Why is it that traditional Scottish clothing, drink and food so widely known?

 Permanent display area with themes changed regularly.